 - i.
 The School shall be governed by a governing body in the manner set forth in the governing body's bylaws, Attachment D, incorporated herein by reference. - ii.
-The School's Governing Body shall have at least five members at all times; the exact number of Governing Body Members shall be specified in the bylaws. - iii.
+The School's Governing Body shall have at least five members at all times; the number of Governing Body Members shall be specified in the bylaws. - iii.
 The School shall notify the Commission of all changes in membership within 30 days of the change. - iv.
-The Charter School shall replace any member who is removed or who resigns within 45 days of such removal or resignation. - v.
+The Charter School shall either replace any member who is removed or who resigns, or close the position in conformity with its bylaws, within 45 days of removal, resignation or closure. - v.
 No member of the Governing Body shall serve on the governing body of another charter school, unless the School has been granted a discretionary waiver from the Secretary. - vi.
 All governing body members shall comply with training requirements established in Section 6.80.5 NMAC, as amended. - vii.
-The School shall notify the Commission within 15 days of any and all allegations of, or convictions for, inappropriate contact with a student or other minor by a member of the Governing Body, and shall notify the Commission within 15 days of allegations of, or convictions for, any crime related to the misappropriation of school funds or theft of school property by a member of the Governing Body. - viii.
+The School shall notify the Chair of the Commission within 15 days of any and all written complaints of inappropriate contact as defined in its school polices with a student or other minor by a member of the Governing Body, and shall notify the Chair of the Commission within 15 days of allegations of, or convictions for, any crime related to the misappropriation of school funds or theft of school property by a member of the Governing Body. - viii.
 The members of the Governing Body have a duty to comply with the provisions of this Contract, all applicable laws, including, without limitation, the Act, all regulations, and reporting requirements. - ix.
 The Governing Body is responsible for the policy decisions of the School; is responsible for hiring, overseeing, and terminating the Head Administrator of the School; and is entrusted with oversight of expenditure of public funds in accordance with all applicable laws, regulations and rules, including but without limitation any laws or rules pertaining to conflicts of interest, public school finance, and procurement. - x.
-The Governing Body shall, at all times, be qualified to act as a qualified board of finance as demonstrated in Attachment E, which is incorporated by reference. - xi.
-In order to initially become qualified as a board of finance, the school shall provide: - a.
-The names, home addresses, personal email addresses, and personal phone numbers of each member of the board; - b.
-A statement signed by every member of the Governing Body stating that the
+The Governing Body shall, at all times, be qualified to act as a qualified board of finance as demonstrated in Attachment E, which is incorporated by reference.